OBLIGATION TO INFORM INDIVIDUALS REGARDING THE COLLECTION OF PERSONAL DATA IN THE CONTEXT OF BLOOD DONATION (GDPR)

 Email: datenschutz@unimedizin-mainz.de

-During the medical consultation, we have informed you about the specifics of blood and blood component donation.
-The Institute of Transfusion Medicine - Transfusion Center collects and processes the personal data mentioned in the consultation, which are necessary for the blood donation and subsequent processing of the donated material.
-Only medically relevant data required for the collection, processing, administration, and testing of donated blood, as specified in the consent form, as well as data related to donor health, are recorded and processed.
+In the donor questionnaire you filled in prior to donation, you were informed about the donation of blood and blood components.
+The Institute of Transfusion Medicine – Transfusion Center collects and processes the personal data which were mentioned in the questionnaire and which are necessary for blood donation and the subsequent use of the donated material.
+This includes, in addition to data on donor health, your contact details for scheduling appointments, issuing donor letters, and communicating test results.

-The processing of the aforementioned personal data is based on your consent in accordance with Article 6(1)(a) and Article 9(2)(a) of the General Data Protection Regulation (GDPR).
+The legal basis for processing the aforementioned personal data is your consent in accordance with Art.
+6(1)(a) and Art.
+9(2)(a) of the General Data Protection Regulation (GDPR).

-Personal data is processed exclusively within the University Medical Center Mainz (including the Institute of Transfusion Medicine - Transfusion Center, clinical departments, and laboratories).
+Your personal data will only be processed within the University Medical Center Mainz (including the Institute of Transfusion Medicine – Transfusion Center, clinical departments, and laboratories).

-In the event of serious adverse reactions or severe incidents, your data may be disclosed to supervisory authorities as required by Section 16 of the Transfusion Act (gem. § 16 Transfusionsgesetz) or Section 9 of the Infection Protection Act (gem. § 9 Infektionsschutzgesetz).
+In the case of serious adverse reactions or serious incidents, your data will be disclosed to regulatory authorities as required under Section 16 of the Transfusion Act) or Section 9 of the Infection Protection Act (gem. § 9 Infektionsschutzgesetz).

-The legal basis for data retention is found in Section 14 of the Transfusion Act (gem. § 14 Transfusionsgesetz).
-According to this law, all records and information necessary for the use and traceability of blood products must be kept for 30 years and then either deleted or anonymized.
+The legal basis for the duration of data storage can be found, among others, in Section 14 of the Transfusion Act (gem. § 14 Transfusionsgesetz).
+According to this, all records and information required for the use or traceability of blood products must be retained for 30 years and then deleted or anonymized.

 Augustusplatz 4